-The Jalan-Kalrock consortium is set to take ownership of Jet Airways (JAI, Mumbai International) as the airline’s former financing banks are now unlikely to challenge a National Company Law Appellate Tribunal (NCLAT) ruling that refused to halt the transfer of ownership, sources told the Business Line newspaper on March 1.
+The Jalan-Kalrock consortium is set to take ownership of Jet Airways (Mumbai International) as the airline’s former financing banks are now unlikely to challenge a National Company Law Appellate Tribunal (NCLAT) ruling that refused to halt the transfer of ownership, sources told the Business Line newspaper on March 1.
 Five days later, the Indian financial daily Mint revealed, also citing sources, that the consortium had begun planning for ordering 200 aircraft.

 Two unnamed people familiar with the matter told Mint that an aircraft order could be announced as early as June.